What Are The Different Types Of Behavioral Therapy?

 Cognitive Behavioral Therapy

-This is one of the most common and popular types of therapy, and it's focused on your thoughts and beliefs.
+CBT is one of the most common and popular types of therapy, and it's focused on your thoughts and beliefs.
 In fact, it focuses specifically on the way that these two things influence all of the things that you do and feel.
 By looking at these thoughts and at the problems that are currently being faced, this type of therapy attempts to change the way that you think.
-The idea is that your thoughts are unhealthy and that by changing them it will be possible for you to change more than just your perception, but the way that you interact with the world.
+The idea is that your thoughts are unhealthy and that by changing them it will be possible for you to change more than just your perception but the way that you interact with the world.

 Cognitive Behavioral Play Therapy

 When it comes to children, play therapy is a great way to help them with any problems that they may be facing.
 The idea is that children play in different ways and those different ways will help give a therapist insight into what the child is going through.
-They may be able to express more difficult situations because the toys that they play with and how they play with them.
+They may be able to express more difficult situations because of the toys that they play with and how they play with them.
 Some of these forms of play therapy are about free expression while others may be a little more guided.
 No matter what method, however, the child is encouraged to play and express themselves.

 Those with phobias will generally receive the most benefits from this type of therapy.
 In it, they're learning how to remove the fear from the situation or item that they are afraid of.
 It involves things like learning relaxation techniques and slowly going through exposure therapy.
 With this type of therapy, the individual will eventually face their fears, and the idea is that they will be able to overcome the fear, which is likely interfering with their life in some way.